PizzaLovers007/AdofaiTweaks/Wiki/BasicTweak/Creating a basic tweak.md

 There are a lot of things to consider when developing a tweak including translations, Unity objects, searching for the right methods to patch, and more.
 I'll be adding more pages to this wiki explaining some of the features I've added that you can utilize when creating your tweaks.

-If you would like more assistance with developing your tweak (or any other mods in general), feel free to join the [ADOFAI Modding Discord](https://discord.gg/YfVKH4WtvP)!
+If you would like more assistance with developing your tweak (or any other mods in general), feel free to join the [ADOFAI.gg community discord](https://discord.gg/TKdpbUUfUa)!
 I and several other mod creators are active there and are willing to help you out.